abhijeet-godspeed/notes/QA-Engineer-v2/QA-Document-Writer.md

 - Locate the "List of Test Files" section
 - Create a task for each test file listed
 - For each task, create subtasks corresponding to each test case of that test file
-- somewhere in the document mention that the allowed status values for tasks/subtasks are 'not started', 'in progress', 'skipped' or 'completed'
+- somewhere in the document mention that the allowed status values for tasks/subtasks are 'not started', 'in progress' or 'completed'
 - Set all tasks and subtasks to 'not started' by default

 **Output Location**: `docs/test/tasks.md`